ForensicArtifacts/artifacts-kb/docs/sources/windows/ActiveDesktop.md

 ## Active Desktop

-Active Desktop was a feature of Microsoft Internet Explorer 4.0's that added support for HTML content on the desktop, along with other features.
+Active Desktop was a feature of Microsoft Internet Explorer 4.0 that added support for HTML content on the desktop, along with other features.

+### Significance

 Malware is known to use Active Desktop settings and components for persitence.